Stress and Health

 - Authors may only submit original unpublished work that is not currently being considered for publication elsewhere.
 Manuscripts must not substantially overlap with previously published works drawn from the same dataset.
 Authors using such data must acknowledge this in their cover letter to the Editor, and if their manuscript is accepted, include information regarding any relevant prior publication(s) in the final manuscript.
 The journal also employs a plagiarism detection system.
 By submitting your manuscript to this journal, you accept that your manuscript may be screened for plagiarism against previously published works.

-- andomised controlled trials submitted for publication must be registered in a public registry of controlled trials.
+- Randomised controlled trials submitted for publication must be registered in a public registry of controlled trials.
 The trial registration number must be included in the manuscript.
-Manuscripts reporting RCTs must also follow the and will not be considered for publication without a completed CONSORT checklist and .
+Manuscripts reporting RCTs must also follow the CONSORT statement and will not be considered for publication without a completed CONSORT checklist and flowchart.
 The checklist and flowchart should be uploaded at the time of manuscript submission using the file designation 'Supplemental Files' (for the checklist) and ‘Figure’ (for the flowchart).
 The raw data, ideally in Excel format, should also be submitted.

 Further information can be found in our Ethical Guidelines document.